 I know, I know.
 Everyone is talking about self care right now.
 But why?
 What is this self care that everyone is talking about, and why is it important?

 Self Care is taking time out for you to take care of yourself.
-In our busy, high-paced lives, we’re always doing something – whether that means working, taking care of someone, running errands, or even hustling.
+In our busy, high-paced, stressed out lives, we’re always doing something – whether that means working, taking care of someone, running errands, or even hustling.
 Our lives are incredibly demanding – it’s never ending!

 What is Self Care Sunday?

 So that brings us to Self Care Sunday.
 Yes, taking care of yourself is so incredibly important that we’re dedicating an entire day to it!

 It’s not that you shouldn’t be practicing self-care every day.
 You absolutely should be, when you can.
 The point of self-care Sunday isn’t to say that’s the only day you can take care of yourself!
 Instead, it’s saying, “hey this is super important.
 Make sure you remember to do this, at least on this one day, and more often if you can.”

 How Can I have Self Care on Sunday?